Landris18/BoilerIo/README.md

 A boilerplate for ionic react projet

-## Installation of packages
+## Installation of required packages

-You can install all needed packages by simply running the following command:
+You can install all required packages by simply running the following commands:

+`npm install -g @ionic/cli`

 `npm install`

-## How to run ?
+## How to run on physical android device ?

 To run the boilerplate, you just need to follow these steps: